Hundreds protest broiler confinement facility

-MINEOLA — Protesters filled St. John Church Monday night to voice their concerns to raise a stink about a proposed chicken confinement facility that would be located on the Pottawattamie-Mills County line about a mile north of Mineola.
+MINEOLA — Protesters filled St. John Church here Monday night to voice their concerns about a proposed chicken confinement facility that would be located on the Pottawattamie-Mills County line about a mile north of Mineola.

 Last week, the Pottawattamie County Board of Supervisors voted to deny approval of a request from Mike Clifton to build the eight-barn broiler raising confinement on a 60-acre tract on 253rd Street just north of Applewood Road.